Asian-Pan-Genome/APGp1-Y/03. Haplogroup and phylogeny of Y chromosomes/README.md

+## Y-haplogroup and phylogeny
-This section includes workflow and code scripts for the Y-haplogroup and phylogeny analysis.
+This section includes workflow and code scripts for the Y-haplogroup classification and phylogeny analysis.

-1) Y haplogroup classification for APGp1 individuals
+- Y haplogroup classification for APGp1 individuals

-2) MSY (Male specific Y) phylogeny based on assembly alignments
+- MSY (Male specific Y) phylogeny based on assembly alignments